Hurricane Florence emergency contacts to note as 'extremely dangerous' storm hits East Coast

 As Hurricane Florence continues to charge toward the U.S. East Coast, particularly the Carolinas, locals are encouraged to take the appropriate steps to prepare for what the National Hurricane Center calls an “extremely dangerous” storm.

-With winds up to 140 mph, Florence became a Category 4 storm Monday afternoon — and weather experts have warned it could become even more powerful as it approaches land.
+With winds up to 140 mph, Florence remains a Category 4 storm Wednesday morning — and weather experts have warned it could become even more powerful as it approaches land.
 Currently, Florence is on its way to North Carolina, though it’s expected to travel through North Carolina and Virginia as well.

 From stocking up on important items to hurricane-proofing homes, residents in the path of the hurricane have been getting ready for days.
 Officials also recommend having emergency contact numbers handy in case anyone becomes trapped in the storm or requires assistance.